NOMU: Neural Optimization-based Model Uncertainty: Conclusion

 \section{Conclusion}

 We have introduced NOMU, a new algorithm for estimating model uncertainty for NNs, specialized for scarce and noiseless settings.
 By using a specific architecture and carefully-designed loss function, we have ensured that NOMU satisfies five important desiderata regarding model uncertainty that any method should satisfy.
-However, when analyzing model uncertainty decoupled from data noise, we experimentally uncover that, perhaps surprisingly, established state-of-the-art methods fail to reliably capture some of the desiderata, even those that are required by Bayesian theory.
-This translates to BO, where NOMU shows particularly promising results.
+However, when analyzing model uncertainty decoupled from data noise, we have experimentally uncovered that, perhaps surprisingly, established state-of-the-art methods fail to reliably capture some of the desiderata, even those that are required by Bayesian theory.
+In contrast, NOMU satisfies all desiderata, matches the performance of all benchmarks in regression tasks, and performs as well or better in noiseless BO tasks.
 We see great potential to further improve NOMU, for example by adapting the loss, or by modifying the connections between the two sub-NNs.
 We also envision several extensions of NOMU, including its application to classification, employing different architectures (CNNs, GNNs, RNNs or Transformers), and incorporating data noise.